 We haven’t had a serious fire in quite a while and hopefully, won’t.
 Now that we’ve had some rain, the danger of fire has dropped.
 Good.

-Because Halloween is back and we want all our little ghouls, ghosts, goblins, superheros and fairy princesses to stay safe, suffering nothing worse than sugar overload from too much candy.
+Because Halloween is here — and we want all our little ghouls, ghosts, goblins, superheros and fairy princesses to be safe.